NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/FirmwareContinuousIntegration.rst

 .. note::

-   These devices connect to the existing instance of the nRF Asset Tracker, so the firmware tests will not set up a new empty nRF Asset Tracker AWS environment for every test.
+   These devices connect to the existing instance of the nRF Asset Tracker, so the firmware tests will not set up a new empty nRF Asset Tracker Azure environment for every test.
    It runs against the production environment.
    This is to ensure that the firmware release will work with the existing solution.
    This approach is designed for `trunk-based development <https://thinkinglabs.io/talks/feature-branching-considered-evil.html>`_.